-- Student Lobby – A comfortable and welcoming place for all students to study, socialize, and talk freely about their lives and experiences and find information and support from staff members.
+- Family Room - A comfortable and welcoming place for all students to study, socialize, and talk freely about their lives and experiences and find information and support from staff members.

-- Leadership and Academic Support & Development – Opportunities for LBGT students and allies to expand their knowledge, skills, and abilities as leaders, while being supported and motivated as scholars.
+- Leadership and Academic Support and Development – Opportunities for LBGT students and allies to expand their knowledge, skills, and abilities as leaders, while being supported and motivated as scholars.

-- Ally Development – Safe Zone workshops provide an overview of sexuality and gender while exploring ways to create affirming environments for LBGT people on campus, in other social and professional environments.
+- Ally Development – Queer Inclusive Learning and Leading workshops provide an overview of sexuality and gender while exploring ways to create affirming environments for LBGT people on campus, in other social and professional environments.

 - The Panel Program - a speaker’s bureau that allows LBGT persons and Allies to share their personal stories and answer questions related to sexuality and gender to increase awareness and understanding of the experiences of LBGTA persons and includes the popular “Guess Who’s Gay” program.